 If the tip of your wing gets stuck in the lines, this is called a 'cravat'.
 This can make your glider go into a spiral, which is difficult to control.
-The first solution to get out of this situation is to stabilise the glider into normal flight, i.e get control of your direction and use strong deep pumps of the brake on the cravated side.
-When doing so it is important to lean away from the cravatted side otherwise you risk spinning or deepening the spiral.
+The first solution to get out of this situation is to stabilise the glider into normal flight, i.e get control of your direction and then pull down the stabilo line (CR4 - outside line on the C riser) until the wing tip clears.
+You must be careful with any brake inputs or you may stall the opposite wing.
+You can also use strong deep pumps of the brake on the cravated side, when doing so it is important to lean away from the cravat otherwise you risk spinning or deepening the spiral.
 The aim is to empty the air out of the wing tip, but without spinning.
 Correctly done, this action will clear the cravat.

 If it is a very large cravat and the above options have not worked then a full stall is another option.
-This should not be attempted unless you have experience only be done with a large amount of altitude.
+This should not be attempted unless you have been taught how to do it and can only be done with a large amount of altitude.
 Remember if the rotation is accelerating and you are unable to control it, you should throw your reserve parachute whilst you still have enough altitude.

-Deep Stall / Parachutal Stall
+C Deep Stall / Parachutal Stall

 It is possible for gliders to enter a state of parachutal stall.
-This can be caused by several situations including; flying the glider when wet or out of trim.
-T
+This can be caused by several situations including; a very slow release from a B-line stall; flying the glider when wet; or after a front/symmetric deflation.
+The glider often looks as though it has recovered properly but carries on descending vertically without full forward motion.
+This situation is called 'deep stall' or 'parachutal stall'.

-It is unlikely to happen, but should it do so your first reaction should be to fully raise both hands.
-This normally allows the glider to return to normal flight.
-If nothing happens after a few seconds, reach up and push the A-risers forwards or release the trimmers to regain normal flight.
+It is unlikely to happen on any Ozone glider, but should it do so your first reaction should be to fully raise both hands.
+This normally allows the glider to return to normal flight but If nothing happens after a few seconds, reach up and push the A-risers forwards or apply the speed bar to encourage the wing to regain normal flight.
 Ensure the glider has returned to normal flight (check your airspeed) before you use the brakes again.

 Do not fly in rain, doing so significantly increases the likelihood of parachutal stalls occurring.
 To reduce the chance of stalling in rain avoid using deep brake movements or Big Ears.
-Find a safe area to land and using the trimmers, maintain a good airspeed at all times.
+Find a safe area to land and using the speed bar, maintain a good airspeed at all times.